deworkerai/deworker-cli/README.md

 ## Installation

+*Windows maybe not work, you can use WSL, linux or mac.*

 **Prerequisites**

 Before you install deworker cli, you need to have node.js(>= v18.x) installed on your machine.
 You can download it from [node.js](https://nodejs.org/).